ilkar399/PathfinderAutoBuff/PathfinderAutoBuff/Doc/README.md

 before you'll be able to finish creating new action.
 Don't forget to apply target selection!
-* Spell/Abilities are not refreshed automatically for the mod UI, use "Refresh data" button
+* Spell/Abilities are not refreshed automatically for the mod UI, use "Refresh data" button.
+* Metamagic/multiple spellbooks spell selection - The highest level spell from the highest Caster Level spellbook is selected.
-* The in-game UI should show itself if there's any queue selected as Favorite in the mod settings
+* The in-game UI should show itself if there's any queue selected as Favorite in the mod settings.

 ## Project compilation notes
 [Github page (private repository atm)](https://github.com/ilkar399/PathfinderAutoBuff)